 - Researching companies and industries and selling the findings

-How do banks make money on checking accounts and so many other products and services if they’re free?
-They get creative and find other ways to earn income.
+How do banks offer free checking accounts and so many other products and services and still make money?
+Whether it’s banking services or account balances, there are many ways financial institutions make a profit.
 So next time you visit your local branch, don’t feel too guilty about taking some extra candy.